 Whether you leave for a short-term vacation or you are going to spend several months at a new place, this is always wise to conserve your data usage to prevent extra spending on connectivity abroad.
 Get ready for your future trip while downloading everything you need in advance.
 This includes applications, audio and video files, as well as downloading or taking a screenshot of your electronic boarding pass.

 Disable push alerts and background data usage for the applications that are installed on your smartphone.
 They will consume more megabytes of data and kill your phone’s battery at the moment when you least expect it.

 So, what SIM will be the best choice for connectivity abroad?
 It depends on how much time you are going to spend in that place and if you are ready to hunt for an official spot to get a local SIM card there.
-If you are a “convenience” traveler or go abroad for less than a week, then a global SIM card will be the best option for you.
-If you go to a foreign country for 2 weeks or longer, then keep a global SIM card with you for the first couple of days in a new place, and buy a local SIM card from a trusted telco provider afterward.
+If you are a “convenience” traveler or go abroad for less than a week, then an international SIM card will be the best option for you.
+If you go to a foreign country for 2 weeks or longer, then keep a international SIM card with you for the first couple of days in a new place, and buy a local SIM card from a trusted telco provider afterward.
 Doing so, you will never go offline and avoid extra spending on your trip.